kamilczerw/revolut-devops-test/README.md

   - `app/` - The main application logic.
 This directory contains the implementation of the http endpoint handlers and the business logic.
 - `bin/` - The directory where all the executable files are stored.
+- `helm/` - The directory with the Helm chart to deploy the application to Kubernetes.

 ## Final notes